Milkdrop/WhatsApp-Client-Tools/README.md

 - Also you have to manually set the Origin header as 	https://web.whatsapp.com

 For LunaBot Discord:
-- pip install discord
+- pip3 install discord
-- pip install selenium
+- pip3 install selenium
-- pip install platform
+- pip3 install platform
-- pip install asyncio
+- pip3 install asyncio
+(Yes, Python3 required)

 For ChatterBot Server:
 - pip install chatterbot